Calculate your stamp duty

 What are the stamp duty savings for First Home Buyers?

 Most states offer some form of stamp duty/land transfer duty discount.
-New South Wales, Queensland, Tasmania, Victoria, Western Australia, and the ACT all offer either a full exemption or partial concession on stamp duty/land transfer duty for first home buyers.
-Unfortunately, South Australia and the Northern Territory don’t currently offer any form of stamp duty/land transfer duty discount for first home buyers at this time.
+Victoria, New South Wales, Queensland, Western Australia, ACT and Tasmania, all offer either a full exemption or partial concession on stamp duty/land transfer duty for first home buyers.
+Unfortunately, South Australia and the Northern Territory don’t currently offer any form of stamp duty/land transfer duty discount for first home buyers.

 What are the upfront costs involved in buying a home?

-As well as the biggest deposit you can possibly manage (at least 10% and preferably 20%), there are a number of other upfront expenses you’ll have to save for when buying your home.
+Apart from saving as much of a deposit you can manage (at least 10% and preferably 20%), there are a number of upfront expenses you’ll need to allow for when buying your home.
 These include;

-- Stamp duty – ranges from zero up to many thousands of dollars, depending on where you are.
+- Stamp duty – varies from zero to many thousands of dollars, depending on where you are.
 If you’re a first home buyer, you may be entitled to an exemption, so check the government website in your state or territory.

 - Transfer fee - a state government fee for property title transfers which also varies by state.
 It could be hundreds or thousands of dollars, so check your government website for details.

-- Mortgage registration fee – another government fee covering mortgage registrations, but usually only in the low hundreds, depending on which state you’re in.
+- Mortgage registration fee – A government fee covering mortgage registrations, usually in the low hundreds, depending on which state you’re in.

-- Legal fees - covers the cost of a licensed conveyancer reviewing your contract and title and drafting the settlement documents.
+- Legal fees - covers the cost of a licensed conveyancer to review your contract and title and drafting the settlement documents.
 This can cost anywhere from a few hundred to a few thousand, depending on complexity.

 - Mortgage application fee – a fee charged by your bank to set up your mortgage.
-Some banks offer reduced-fee deals, so shop around.
+Some banks offer reduced-fee deals, so it make sense to shop around.

-- Lenders Mortgage Insurance – usually only required if your deposit is less than 20%, it can cost you between 1 and 3% of the loan amount.
+- Lenders Mortgage Insurance – usually only required if your deposit is less than 20%, and can cost you between 1 and 3% of the loan amount.

-Altogether, you could be looking at $30,000 on top of your deposit, so make sure you budget these amounts into your savings plan so you don’t have any nasty surprises come settlement time.
+Altogether, you could be looking at $30,000 on top of your deposit, so make sure you budget for this in your savings plan so you’ll be prepared at settlement time.

-If you’d like a more detailed breakdown of the costs, take a look at our Home Loan Guide.
+A more detailed breakdown of costs can be found in our Home Loan Guide.

-You can get more information about the fees associated with a Tiimely Home home loan here.
+For more information about the fees associated with a Tiimely Own home loan, click here.

 How this stamp duty calculator works